jesusdper/DTU_MLOpsProject/reports/README.md

 > *application but also ... .*
 >
 > Answer:
-> *In total, we have implemented four tests.
-These are divided into several files, depending on what they are testing.*
+> *In total, we have implemented many tests.
+These are divided into several files, according to the pytest standard,*
-> *- test_data.py: this file contains two tests.
-The first of them checks whether the data was correctly converted to XML*
+> *and can be found in the root/tests directory.
+We have been centered mainly in testing  data, model and train files.*
-> *for a correct annotation format.
-The other test checks whether the processed data to introduce into the YOLO model is*
+> *We have found this important, since data, model and training process are the bases for the project.
+If these modules*
-> *correctly created and saved in the corresponding directory.
-This dile includes a couple of fixtures to aid in the testing*
+> *were to have an incorrect functioning, it would deeply affect the functioning of the project in general.*
-> *process.*
+> *Therefore, there are other modules that might not be tested as thoroughly, since their importance has been deemed*
-> *- test_model.py: which includes one fixture and one test, in order to check whether the model is correctly created.*
+> *smaller in the scope of the project.
+Despite of this, some key functions are being tested in these other modules to*
-> *- test_train.py: includes one test that checks the functioning of the main function of the training file of the model.*
+> *ensure that important funcionalities are being met.*

 ### Question 8